 How Do I Know If I Am Dealing With A Federal Crime?

 Federal crimes are usually investigated by agents of the FBI, DEA, ATF, Secret Service and IRS.
 So if someone from one of those agencies has contacted you, it is likely that you are being investigated for a federal crime.
 Sometimes local police work along with federal agents, too, so this isn’t the only way to tell.

-Federal crimes are prosecuted by an Assistant United States Attorney.
-If you have been indicted or received a summons from a United States District Court, it is a federal matter.
-In addition, some crimes can start in state court and then transfer over to federal court.
+Federal crimes are prosecuted by an assistant United States attorney.
+If you have been indicted or received a summons from a U.S. District Court, it is a federal matter.
+In addition, some crimes can start in state court and then transfer over to the federal court.
 The crimes typically consist of a set of numbers and letters, for example: 21 USC or 18 USC.
 Our experience has helped steer a few clients clear of the feds taking a case against our clients.

 What Should I Do If I Have Been Contacted By A Federal Agent Or Subpoenaed To Testify Before A Federal Grand Jury?

 There are many potential pitfalls to communicating with federal agents or testifying before a federal grand jury.
 Sometimes it is the best thing to do, but before you make that decision, you should have a wise, experienced federal criminal defense lawyer advise and counsel you on the decision.
 Doing so helps assure that you make the best decision for you, your business and your family.
 We are here to advise you of the advantages and disadvantages in doing so, and in some cases, attorney Ryan Pacyga has been able to obtain immunity for clients who decided to provide information during an investigation and avoid an indictment for them.

 What Are The Common Federal Criminal Cases That Your Firm Handles?